kskk02/data-science-101-cwe-materials/curriculum/02-materials/README.md

 <a name="takeaway"></a>
 ## Takeaways: Learning Plan + Q&A (10 mins)

-> Instructor Note: Encourage the students to continue learning by producing a plan based on the skills discussed in [Part 1 - Introduction](#intro1).
->
 > Refer back to the student poll from the [Introduction](#intro1) and reference their specific goals.

 Now that you've got a great start to your learning journey, take the time to outline some next steps.
 Your learning plan should outline at least 3 possible resources and a relevant goal for each.